revolution24601/Geno/README.md

 ## Usage

-This project incorporates key components from the [MoonshotAI/MoBA](https://github.com/MoonshotAI/MoBA/tree/master) repository.
-All usage of code and concepts from the MoBA project complies with the license terms specified in the original repository.
-We sincerely appreciate the MoonshotAI team for open-sourcing this valuable resource.
+This project incorporates key components from the [MoonshotAI/MoBA](https://github.com/MoonshotAI/MoBA/tree/master) and [mamba_ssm](https://github.com/state-spaces/mamba/releases) repositories.
+All usage of code and concepts from these projects complies with the license terms specified in the original repository.
+We sincerely appreciate the MoonshotAI team and Mamba-ssm team for open-sourcing this valuable resource.

 We use Conda for virtual environment management.
 An `environment.yml` file is provided for quick reproduction of the development environment.